-Optimizely is designed to interact with website visitors, and for collaboration among users of the platform.
+Optimizely Content Management System (CMS) is designed to interact with website visitors, and for collaboration among users of the platform.
 This topic describes typical roles and related tasks used in scenarios.
-See Setting access rights to configure user groups and roles in Optimizely.
+See Setting access rights to configure user groups and roles in CMS.

 Visitor and customer